-IN WITNESS WHEREOF, the Parties hereto have executed this Second Amendment on the dates with their respective signatures:
+IN WITNESS WHEREOF, the Parties hereto have executed this Ninth Amendment on the dates with their respective signatures:

+Coun cil on Aging - Southern California

+Ву: Lisa Wright Junkins E7B2A9997A7447D By:

+Name: Lisa Wright Jenkins (Print) Name: (Print)

+Title: President & CEO Title:

+Dated: 3/31/2022 Dated:

-Cour icil on Aging - Southern California By: Lisa Wright Jenkins E7B2A9997A7447D Ву: Name Lisa Wright Jenkins (Print) Name: (Print) Title: President & CEO Title: Dated 2/26/2021 Dated: Board, Financi For Sub on one the President or any Vice President; and 2) Call Officer or an Assistant Treasurer. precipients that are not corporations, the person of the lines above.
-One signature by the lows: 1) One signature by the Chairman of the Secretary, any Assistant Secretary, the Chief o bind the Subrecipient to a Contract, must sign NTY OF ORANGE tical Subdivision of the State of Californ Dylan Wright, Director OC Community Resources OVED AS TO FORM OUTY COUNTY COUNSEL Docusigned by: By: John Cleveland DEPUTY COUNTY COUNSEL Dated: 2/26/2021
+Board, t Financia For Sub the President or any Vice President; and 2) One al Officer or an Assistant Treasurer. recipients that are not corporations, the person w e signature by follows: 1) One signature by the Chairman of the the Secretary, any Assistant Secretary, the Chief y to bind the Subrecipient to a Contract, must sign

+of the lines above.

+TY OF ORANGE tical Subdivision of the State of California Deputized Purchasing Agent OC Community Resources Dated:

+OVED AS TO FORM CE OF THE COUNTY COUNSEL DEPLITY COUNTY COUNSEL Dated: 3/31/2022